-Social media and other online friends have a place in our kids’ lives.
+Social media friends and other online friends have a place in our kids’ lives.
 However, friends in real life teach them the skills that will equip them for adulthood.
 (Podcast at end of the article)

 The Girl Guides Association of Canada recently surveyed 1,000 girls ages 10 to 18 from across the country about their online habits.
 They say that Canadian girls reported having an average of three “real life” friends versus 13 online-only friends.
 Naturally, they express concern in this regard.